ajam74001/ajam74001/README.md

-I am a Master student in the computer science program at Koc University (Istanbul, Turkey), working with professor Baris Akgun.
-My research areas generally lie in data science and Machine and deep learning.
+I am a PhD student at UMBC, In information systems.
+I did my masters in the computer science program at Koc University (Istanbul, Turkey).
+My research areas generally lie in data science and Machine learning, deep learning and Reinforcement learning.
 My current research projects mainly focus on time series forecasting and highly rare event prediction.
-Also, I am experienced in Python, R programming, Data Science, Machine Learning, Deep Learning, and Computational Neuroscience.
+Also

 <!---